KodiKraig/product-mint/README.md

 _More chains coming soon!_

 ## Packages

-This npm workspace aims to provide all the packages needed to build and interact with the ProductMint system.
-We will continue to add more packages as we expand the system with a focus on the developer experience.
-Open source everything will continue to be a priority.

 - <a href="./packages/cli/README.md">__@product-mint/cli__</a>: CLI tool for interacting with deployed contracts from the command line.
 - <a href="./packages/contracts/README.md">__@product-mint/contracts__</a>: Ethereum Solidity contracts.